Male Estrogen Levels

 Education

-This resource is extremely helpful in the education of hormonal activity in men.
-This chart can be used to clearly display the lows or highs in the patient's levels and link the common symptoms to the imbalances.
+This resource is beneficial in the education of hormonal activity in men.
+This chart can display the lows or highs in the patient's levels and link the common symptoms to the imbalances.
 This is a fantastic resource to use in conjunction with testosterone level testing to gain a clearer picture of the hormonal cycle of males.

 What do the results mean?